Dulce De Leche Chocolate Chip Cookies

 What is the flavor and texture of the dulce de leche chocolate chip cookie?

 Texturally, this cookie is very chewy.
 There are no crispy tops or edges on this one.
-Once it comes out of the oven, its super soft and as it cools, it gets this awesome chewy texture.
+Once it comes out of the oven, it's super soft, and as it cools, it gets this awesome chewy texture.
 I love it.

 You’ll want to make these if you prefer a cookie that: